-Let's draw some mouths!Use the Rectangle tool
+Let's draw some mouths!Use the Rectangle tool to draw a basic mouth shape:

-to push the shape inwards, forming a mouth.
+Use the Push/Pull tool to push the shape inwards, forming a mouth.
 Then use the Paint Bucket tool to paint the inside surface toothy white.

 A surprised or anguished expression, maybe.